Messaggio del lunedì (Monday post)

-To practice Italian this week we invite you to read and play…
+To practice Italian this week we invite you to play…

 PRACTICE HERE: Italian/English Version

-Para practicar el idioma italiano esta semana te invitamos a leer y jugar…
+Para practicar el idioma italiano esta semana te invitamos a jugar…

 PRACTICA AQUÍ: Versión Italiano/Española